-- Use a mortar and pestle to pound the dry red chilies into a coarse paste using a teaspoon of water.
+Use a mortar and pestle to pound the dry red chilies into a coarse paste using a teaspoon of water.

-- Squeeze the soaked tamarind well to release all the pulp from it.
+Squeeze the soaked tamarind well to release all the pulp from it.
 Strain the thick tamarind juice and discard the pith and seeds.

-- Now add half the onion paste.
+Now add half the onion paste.
 Fry until the onion begins to brown very slightly.

-- Add the chopped tomato.
 Fry till the spices start to release their oil and tomato turns darker.
 Stir frequently while frying.

 Bring to a boil over medium heat.
 Add the garlic paste, pepper, cumin, remaining onion paste, and remaining coconut milk.

-Add the pieces of fish and cook till done.
+Add the pieces of fish and simmer until cooked through.
 If stirring, do so very gently to avoid breaking the pieces of fish.